azure-ad-b2c/samples/readme.md

 - [Google Captcha on Sign In](policies/captcha-integration) - An example set of policies which integrate Google Captcha into the sign in journey.

-- [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies for passwordless login via Phone Number (SMS or Phone Call).
+- [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies for password-less login via Phone Number (SMS or Phone Call).

 - [Password Reset with Phone Number](policies/password-reset-with-phone-number) - An example policy to reset a users password using Phone Number (SMS or Phone Call).